ncatlab/nlab-content/pages/5/7/5/6/26575/content.md

 In measure-theoretic [[probability theory]], such a construction is provided by [[Kolmogorov's extension theorem]], and the same idea can be used in general:

 - In a category with products, an infinite product can be expressed as a [[cofiltered limit]] of finite products.
-- Similarly, one can define an *infinitary tensor product* as a cofiltered limit, if it exists, if finite *tensor* products*.
+- Similarly, one can define an *infinitary tensor product* as a cofiltered limit, if it exists, of finite *tensor* products*.

 ## Definition